 The following represents the review of a variety of GHG inventories from across the United States which will aid the Cape Cod Commission (Commission) in determining a framework and methodology for creating a GHG emissions inventory for Cape Cod.
 The inventories included in this document represent eight (8) cities and towns, seven (7) regions, two (2) states, and the United States national inventory.
 These inventories were selected to provide a variety of perspectives, methodologies, framework considerations, and data presentation styles, and to represent development densities and land use patterns similar to and different from Cape Cod.
-Overall, this document provides high-level information on how other locations determine their GHG emissions and will assist the Commission in creating a comprehensive GHG emission.
+Overall, this document provides high-level information on how other locations determine their GHG emissions and will assist the Commission in creating a comprehensive GHG emissions inventory.
+This document provides an overview of inventories reviewed by the Commission.
 See the Appendix for additional information provided in these inventories.
 Individual inventories should be reviewed for complete information.